-- What is the shelf-life of the HiFliQ Protein A FPLC column?
-The resin is guaranteed for 2 years after the date of manufacture provided they are stored at 2-8°C. - Do I need to filter and degas the buffers prepared in my laboratory?
-It is good laboratory practice to filter and degas all buffers. - Do I need to pre-filter my sample before loading it on to the Protein A Agarose resin?
-All samples should be filtered through a 0.45-1.2 μm syringe filter or centrifuged to remove particulates. - What is the binding capacity of the HiFliQ Protein A FPLC columns?
-We have been able to bind up to 30 mg/ml resin human IgG from serum for both the 1ml and 5 ml columns. - What leaching levels can I expect from the HiFliQ Protein A FPLC columns?
-We report leaching levels less than 5 ng Protein A/ml resin. - 6.
+- What is the shelf-life of the HiFliQ Protein G FPLC column?
+The resin is guaranteed for 2 years after the date of manufacture provided they are stored at 2-8°C. - 2.
+Do I need to filter and degas the buffers prepared in my laboratory?
+It is good laboratory practice to filter and degas all buffers. - 3.
+Do I need to pre-filter my sample before loading it on to the Protein G Agarose resin?
+All samples should be filtered through a 0.45-1.2 μm syringe filter or centrifuged to remove particulates. - 4.
+What is the binding capacity of the HiFliQ Protein G FPLC columns?
+We have been able to bind up to 20 mg/ml resin human IgG from serum for both the 1ml and 5 ml columns. - 5.
 How should I prepare my sample for loading onto the column?
 Many chromatographic procedures demand that the sample is pre-conditioned prior to loading.
-Protein A affinity separations usually require the sample to be diluted 1:1(v/v) in 1 x binding buffer.
-We recommend that all samples are diluted 1:1 (v/v) in the binding buffer. - 7.
+Protein G affinity separations usually require the sample to be diluted 1:1(v/v) in 1 x binding buffer.
+We recommend that all samples are diluted 1:1 (v/v) in the binding buffer. - 6.
 Do I need to be careful with the type of chaotropic ion I use when eluting antibodies from affinity columns?

 It is recommended to use the mildest chaotropic agents at the lowest possible concentration that will ensure rapid elution and high recovery of activity.

-Iodination reactions employing either chloramine T or IODO-GEN (1,3,4,6- tetrachloro-3-6-diphenylglycouril) are particularly sensitive to inhibition by low concentrations of thiocyanate ions and, if antibodies are eluted from the HiFliQ Protein A FPLC column, using this chaotropic ion, it is essential that they are dialyzed thoroughly after elution to remove thiocyanate ions.
+Iodination reactions employing either chloramine T or IODO-GEN (1,3,4,6-tetrachloro-3-6-diphenylglycouril) are particularly sensitive to inhibition by low concentrations of thiocyanate ions and, if antibodies are eluted from the HiFliQ

+Protein G FPLC column, using this chaotropic ion, it is essential that they are dialyzed thoroughly after elution to remove thiocyanate ions.

-8. How do I monitor purity of the isolated antibodies?
+7. How do I monitor purity of the isolated antibodies?